HomeSite Map

 (John Lennon / Paul McCartney)

-“Harmonic interest is typical of their quicker songs, and one gets the impression that they think simultaneously of harmony and melody, so firmly are the major tonic sevenths and ninths built into their tunes, and the flat submediant key switches, so natural is the Aeolian cadence at the end of 'Not A Second Time' (the chord progression which ends Mahler's Song of the Earth).”
+“Harmonic interest is typical of their quicker songs, and one gets the impression that they think simultaneously of harmony and melody, so firmly are the major tonic sevenths and ninths built into their tunes, the flat submediant key switches, so natural is the Aeolian cadence at the end of 'Not A Second Time' (the chord progression which ends Mahler's Song of the Earth).”

 In the '70s, John seemed to change his attitude about this review.
 “I still don’t know what it means at the end, but he made us acceptable to the intellectuals.
 It worked and we were flattered.
-I wrote ‘Not A Second Time’ and, really, it was just chords like any other chords.”
+I (composed) ‘Not A Second Time’ and, really, it was just chords like any other chords.”
 McCartney agreed, saying “we hadn’t been conscious of any of that.
 We just did our songs in hotel rooms, whenever we had a spare moment, John and I, sitting on twin beds with guitars.”

 Songwriting History

 It can be presumed by listening to the finished product that the song was written shortly before being recorded.
 It appears that John is the only Beatle fully acquainted with the song, as Paul and George’s parts are faintly heard and rudimentary.
-No vocal harmonies were implemented, although they could have been utilized to great effect if they had been so inclined at the time.
-George Martin can easily be recognized as contributing the bulk of the musicianship on the recording, as his piano parts dominate throughout.
+No vocal harmonies were deemed necessary, although they could have been implemented to great effect if they had been so inclined at the time.
+Producer George Martin can easily be recognized as contributing the bulk of the musicianship on the recording, as his piano parts dominate throughout.
 Although no records or interviews exist that detail when the song was written, it can be assumed that it was composed sometime in early September of 1963, just before the recording took place.

 Recording History

 It has been suggested by some sources that McCartney did not participate at all, since the piano part (which was overdubbed afterward by George Martin) focuses on the bass notes of the song.
 The same has been said about George Harrison’s contribution, since only one guitar can be detected in the released recording.
-We do know with certainty that both McCartney and Harrison were present earlier this day for the recording of “All I’ve Got To Do,” in which their contributions can easily be heard.
-Surely Harrison would have also been present for the evening session, since his first composition “Don’t Bother Me” was premiered that day.
+We do know with certainty that both McCartney and Harrison were present earlier this day for the recording of “All I’ve Got To Do,” in which both their contributions can easily be heard.
+Surely Harrison would have also been present for the evening session, since his composition “Don’t Bother Me” was premiered that day.
 All evidence suggests, therefore, that these five takes of the basic track were recorded by all four Beatles.

 Song Structure and Style

-The ten measure refrain is also unique in that it doesn’t have the catchy tuneful melody that similar songs have, such as “All My Loving” and “A Taste Of Honey.”
-It does contain the gist of the song’s message, as well as ending with the title of the song, but since it ends in an E minor instead of the expected signature chord G major, this downbeat turn suggests that the sentiments of the song are more painful than the lyrics are actually saying.
-This will be analyzed in more depth when we consider the lyrics.
-The refrain ends with a Beatles ‘break’ in which Ringo utilizes a precise drum fill in the absence of all other instrumentation.
+The ten measure refrain is also unique in that it does not have the catchy tuneful melody that similar songs have, such as on “All My Loving” and “A Taste Of Honey.”
+It does contain the gist of the song’s message, as well as ending with the title of the song, but since it concludes in an E minor instead of the expected signature chord of G major, this somewhat downbeat turn suggests that John's intended sentiments are more painful than his lyrics are actually stating.
+The refrain concludes with a "Beatles break" in which Ringo plays a precise drum fill in the absence of all other instrumentation.

 Capitol's "Meet The Beatles!" album